alicemunsal/dohex/DoHex2.md

-CQRS is natural
-freedom
-High level project structure is the way to connect your software architecture to your source code.
 Developers dont much to learn about

-Reflecting this selections and drawings into code is considered as the part of the design process

 Direct writing instead of thinking about structring your classes and naming